smash-transport/phoxtrot/README.md

     cmake ..
     make phoxtrot

-The executable `phoxtrot` is then located in the build directory.
+The executable `phoxtrot` is located in the build directory.
 Upon execution, txt files for the differential and total cross section are created that contain the computed cross sections for varying values of t and s.
-To execute phoxtrot and to create the cross section files, type
+To execute phoxtrot, create the cross section files and plot them, type

-    make phoxtrot_tables
+    make plots

-The generated cross section files can be found in `PATH_TO_BUILD/tables`.
+The generated cross section files can then be found in `PATH_TO_BUILD/tables` and the corresponding plots are located in `PATH_TO_BUILD/tables`.